tomchen/convnum/README.md

 - Add Greek letter English name and Hebrew letter support

+### 0.2.7

+- anyToNumber function
+- convertFrom and convertTo's 2nd parameter can be string of type

 ## To-do

-- Add 0-padding info to TypeInfo
+- Add (0-padded) digit count info to TypeInfo for decimal, octal, hexadecimal and binary
 - Loose matching for French and English words
 - _Maybe not in this lib: braille and morse code support_